Marcoc-rasi/SwiftUI-Tutorials---Introducing-SwiftUI/Chapter1-SwiftUI Essentials-marcocrasi/3-HandlingUserInput-marcocrasi/README.md

 ### `Summary of Section Steps`

-**Steps:**
+`Steps`:
-1. **Create a New View Called `FavoriteButton.swift`:**
+1. `Create a New View Called FavoriteButton.swift:`
 - I created a new view called `FavoriteButton.swift`.
-2. **Add an `isSet` Binding That Indicates the Current State of the Button:**
+2. `Add an isSet Binding That Indicates the Current State of the Button:`
 - Added an `isSet` binding that indicates the current state of the button and provided a constant value for the preview.
 - The property binding wrapper allows you to read and write between a property that stores data and a view that displays and changes the data.
-Due to the use of binding , changes made within this view are propagated back to the data source.
+Due to the use of binding, changes made within this view are propagated back to the data source.
-3. **Create a Button with an Action that Toggles State and Changes Its Appearance Based on State:**
+3. `Create a Button with an Action that Toggles State and Changes Its Appearance Based on State:`
 - Created a button with an action that toggles the state of `isSet` and changes its appearance based on the state.
 - The title string you provide for the button label does not appear in the UI when you use the `iconOnly` label style, but VoiceOver uses it to improve accessibility.
-4. **Group General Purpose Files into a Helper Group, and Landmark Views into a Landmarks Group:**
+4. `Group General Purpose Files into a Helper Group, and Landmark Views into a Landmarks Group:`
 - I collected the general purpose files, such as CircleImage, MapView and FavoriteButton, into a Helpers group, and the landmark views into a Landmarks group.
-5. **Add the FavoriteButton to the Details View, Binding the `isSet` Property of the Button to the `isFavorite` Property of a Specific Reference Point:**
+5. `Add the FavoriteButton to the Details View, Binding the Button's isSet Property to the isFavorite Property of a Specific Reference Point:`
 - Switched to LandmarkDetail and calculated the input landmark index by comparing it to the model data.
 - To support this, you also need access to the model data in the environment.
-6. **Within the body Property, Add the Model Data Using a Bindable Wrapper.
-Embed the Waypoint Name in an HStack with a New FavoriteButton; Provide a Link to the `isFavorite` Property with the Dollar Sign ($):**
+6. `Within the body Property, Add the Model Data Using a Bindable Wrapper.
+Embed the Waypoint Name in an HStack with a New FavoriteButton; Provide a Link to the isFavorite Property with the Dollar Sign ($):`
 - Inside the body property, I added the model data using a Bindable wrapper.
 I embedded the waypoint name in an HStack with a new FavoriteButton; I provided a link to the `isFavorite` property with the dollar sign ($).
 - Used `landmarkIndex` with the `modelData` object to ensure that the button updates the `isFavorite` property of the landmark stored in your model object.
-7. **Go back to LandmarkList and Make sure Live Preview is On:**
+7. `Go back to LandmarkList and Make sure Live Preview is On:`
 - I went back to LandmarkList and made sure the live preview was on.
 - As you navigate from the list to the details and tap the button, those changes persist when you return to the list.
 Because both views access the same model object in the environment, the two views maintain consistency.